 Hookworms live in the small intestine, where they attach themselves to the intestinal wall with a “hook.”
 They’re usually less than half an inch long.

 Trichinosis roundworms are passed among animals.
 The most common way humans get trichinosis is by eating undercooked meat that contains the larvae.
 The larvae mature in your intestines.
-As they reproduce, those larvae can travel outside the intestines into muscle and tissue.
+As they reproduce, those larvae can travel outside the intestines into muscle and other tissue.

 It may be hard to believe, but you don’t always know when you have an uninvited guest inside you.
 You may not have any symptoms, or they may be quite mild.

-The symptoms that you could have include:
+The symptoms you could have include:

 - lack of appetite